 Are you in need of an office refresh?
 Selecting top-notch office furniture is essential in creating a positive work environment that enhances employee happiness and productivity.
 To help you set your organisation up for success, we spoke to Terry-Lee Smith, Category Manager for Furniture at Winc, to share her insights on four important factors to consider when buying office furniture.

 Value for money

-According to Belinda, an emerging trend in Australian workplaces is future-focused, technology-driven design.
-“We’re starting to see traditional corporate businesses incorporate more modern, residential-style furniture and finishes, so employees have that feeling of working in a comfortable home environment.
-We believe this approach will continue to grow as people continue to work both at home and in the office.”
+Terry-Lee advises the need for Australian workplaces to incorporate modern and stylish designs that are future-focused.
+“We’re starting to see traditional corporate businesses incorporate more modern, residential-style furniture and finishes, so employees have that feeling of working in a comfortable home environment.”

 Providing the right furniture for your office has a significant impact on employee happiness and engagement.
 Along with access to natural light and adequate air conditioning, modern designs can transform the working environment and boost morale.